getodk/technical-advisory-board/STANDARD-OPERATING-PROCEDURES.md

     1. Create a new page (Cmd+Enter or Insert &gt; Break &gt; Page Break) for the meeting.
     1. Copy the agenda template, found at the very bottom of the document, to that page.
     1. Copy action items from the previous meeting into the new agenda for follow up.
-    1. If any items from the previous meeting agenda require more discussion, consider adding them to the current meeting or the parking lot.
+    1. If any items from the previous meeting agenda require more discussion, consider adding them to the current meeting or the [parking lot](https://docs.google.com/spreadsheets/d/1_vEWH9OFibkC2DuTe7nfy37SgEVLDFI8stGdZKDE5AE/edit#gid=0).
-    1. Look at the [parking lot](https://docs.google.com/spreadsheets/d/1_vEWH9OFibkC2DuTe7nfy37SgEVLDFI8stGdZKDE5AE/edit#gid=0) for potential agenda items.
+    1. Ask the Get ODK representative for any other agenda items.
     1. For substantive agenda items:
         1. list the goal(s) of the discussion and any things participants should do to prepare for it.
         1. Check in with the presenter to ensure they are ready to present and get a feel for what the discussion will consist of.
 This ensures you can facilitate it well.